 General Procedures for Use of Computers

 Library cards must be current and in good standing.
-Patrons without a Tinley Park Public Library card must pay a fee at the Checkout Desk before using the Internet workstations; patrons under the age of 18 without a Tinley Park Library card will not be charged a fee to use the Internet workstations and must also have an Internet User Agreement on file.
+Patrons without a Tinley Park Public Library card must pay a fee at the Patron Services Desk before using the Internet workstations; patrons under the age of 18 without a Tinley Park Library card will not be charged a fee to use the Internet workstations and must also have an Internet User Agreement on file.
 Active and reserve duty U.S. military personnel who show a current military ID at the Checkout Desk will be issued a computer-use day pass at no charge.

 Internet workstations are available on a first come, first served basis.
 If all stations are in use, patrons may register at the computer reservation station, which will assign the next available computer.